 Milan Quentel

-I am currently a 6th year PhD student at Universitat Pompeu Fabra, Barcelona.
-In the academic year 2024-2025, I will join Stanford University as a Hoover Fellow.
+I am a Hoover Fellow at Stanford University.
 From 2025, I will be an Assistant Professor at Universidad Carlos III de Madrid.
+I hold a PhD from Universitat Pompeu Fabra.

 In my research, I combine quasi-experimental and structural methods to study climate change, the transition to a low-carbon economy, and other applied topics.